Skip to main content

 CPA Letters

 A CPA letter is a statement from your accountant confirming details about your business and income.
-Lenders use these to verify information that bank statements alone don’t show.
+Lenders use these to verify information that other documents alone don’t establish.
 A CPA letter typically confirms:

 • You are self-employed in the stated business